-UMI Arts is the peak aboriginal and Torres strait islander arts and cultural organisation for far North Queensland, an area that extends north of Cairns to include the Torres Strait Islands, south to Cardwell, west to Camooweal and includes the Gulf of Carpentaria and Mt Isa regions.
+UMI ARTS is an Aboriginal and Torres Strait Islander arts and cultural organisation for far North Queensland, an area that extends north of Cairns to include the Torres Strait Islands, south to Cardwell, west to Camooweal and includes the Gulf of Carpentaria and Mount Isa regions.

 Established in 2005, UMI Arts’ mission is to operate an Indigenous organisation that assists Aboriginal and Torres Strait Islander peoples to participate in the maintenance, preservation and protection of cultural identity.
 UMI Arts lives by a vision of creating connected communities strong in arts and culture.